 Stronger, Faster, Fitter

 At 38, I started to play tennis again to a high level and I never get injured.
 I was able to compete with players more than 20 years my junior.
 I have raced at Elite level at Spartan Race every year (against 20 something marines in the elite entries) and I more than hold my own.
-At 40, I am stronger, faster and fitter than I was at 36…… and you know what?
-I think I can still improve.
+At 40, I was stronger, faster and fitter than I was at 36.
+At 44 I am still getting better in tennis and my health and physical markers are becoming more and more elite.
+And you know what?
+I know I can still improve.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsACCEPT